-The LM5145 includes an internal junction temperature monitor.
+The LM25145 includes an internal junction temperature monitor.
 If the temperature exceeds 175°C (typical), thermal shutdown occurs.

 When entering thermal shutdown, the device:

-- 1. Turns off the high-side and low-side MOSFETs. - 2.
-Pulls SS/TRK and PGOOD low. - 3.
-Turns off the VCC regulator. - 4.
+- 1. Turns off the low-side and high-side MOSFETs; - 2.
+Pulls SS/TRK and PGOOD low; - 3.
 Initiates a soft-start sequence when the die temperature decreases by the thermal shutdown hysteresis of 20°C (typical).

-This is a non-latching protection, and the device will cycle into and out of thermal shutdown if the fault persists.
+This is a non-latching protection, and, as such, the device will cycle into and out of thermal shutdown if the fault persists.

-9 Application and Implementation
+Application and Implementation